Sir James Henry Greathead in The City of London, UK

 myminifactory

-James Henry Greathead (6 August 1844 – 21 October 1896) was a civil engineer renowned for his work on the London Underground railway.
-In January 1994 this bronze statue was erected outside the Bank station next to the Royal Exchange in the City of London.
-It was unveiled by the Lord Mayor of London and is positioned on a plinth which hides a ventilation shaft for the Underground.
-While Bank Station was being refurbished a section of the Barlow-Greathead shield was discovered in a passageway between the Underground and the Waterloo and City Railway.
-The section has been painted red and a brass plate erected as a further memorial to his achievements.
+James Henry Greathead (August 6, 1844 – October 21, 1896) was a highly respected civil engineer celebrated for his pioneering work on the London Underground railway system.
+In January 1994, a stunning bronze statue honoring him was installed outside the Bank station adjacent to the Royal Exchange in the heart of the City of London.
+The Lord Mayor of London proudly unveiled this impressive tribute, which is strategically positioned atop a pedestal cleverly disguising a ventilation shaft for the Underground network.
+During a recent renovation of Bank Station, archaeologists uncovered a significant section of the Barlow-Greathead shield buried within a passageway connecting the Underground with the Waterloo and City Railway.
+The salvaged piece has been beautifully restored to its original glory and adorned with a shiny brass plate as a testament to Greathead's remarkable contributions to engineering history.
 This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Scan the World is a groundbreaking non-profit project launched by MyMiniFactory, which aims to create a vast digital repository of fully 3D printable sculptures, artworks, and landmarks from all corners of the globe for the public to access at no cost.
+Scan the World is an open-source community effort; if you have interesting items nearby that you'd like to contribute, simply email stw@myminifactory.com to learn how you can participate in this fantastic initiative.

 Download Model from myminifactory